 The Victory Garden and World War II

 What started as a war garden movement became known as victory gardens after the end of the war.
-They weren't as popular in the 1920s and 30s (though many Americans had gardens during the Great Depression), but the victory garden program was officially reestablished after America entered World War II and it was more necessary than ever.
+They weren't as popular in the 1920s and 30s (though many Americans had gardens during the Great Depression), but the victory garden program was officially reestablished after America entered WWII and it was more necessary than ever.

 In early 1942, the U.S. government instituted food rationing.
 Like most industries during the war, mass food production was shifted to feed our military forces overseas.
 In addition, there were food shortages on imported items like coffee and sugar.